 This page reflects resources for legacy site plans.
-Sites that have been upgraded or launched to our new plans should refer to New Site Plans FAQs for a comparison on resources by plan.
+Sites that have been upgraded or launched to our new plans should refer to Site Plans FAQs for current information.

 The platform resources provided to your website depend on your current plan.
 Pantheon can scale instantly, so changing your service level will immediately change your resources to the values for the new plan, as shown in the table below.

 |MySQL Buffer Pool||128MB||512MB||1024MB||2014MB+|

 Application Containers: Each application container is a separate deployment of your site's code.
 All Dev and Test environments for Personal and Performance sites have one container, and Test environments for Business and Elite sites have two containers.
 The Live environment for Elite sites may be scaled to multiple containers to handle more requests.

 PHP Concurrency: The amount of simultaneous processes PHP can run within a given container.
 The number of requests your website can handle is a product of the number of containers, and each containers' concurrency, as well as your application performance (see below).